Guest Post by Willis Eschenbach

 So I retired again, and spent all week with Ellie again instead of just weekends.
 Soon, however, the wanderlust hit me.
 After a month or so at home with my gorgeous ex-fiancée, I took a job helping finish up the building of an aluminum boat in Bellingham, Washington.
 When the boat was finished, we took it for sea trials, and then put it on the barge for the Bering Sea.
 We flew to Dillingham, Alaska to meet it, put it in the water, and went fishing in Togiak.
 This was purse seining for roe herring, with a spotter plane to put us on the fish.
 I got to go up with the spotter plane once, I do love to fly.
 The view from up there, back across the coastal plain to the mountains that stretch thousands of miles with only an occasional human habitation, will stay with me always.
 It is one of the wild places of my mind, a place that scarcely knows the hand of man.
 Go to some huge wild untouched place at least once in your life, dear friends.
 It is important for us to have and keep true wilderness, not just on the planet, but in our minds and memories as well.

 The next days I sailed southwards.
 I was becoming more comfortable with the boat.
 The miles rolled by, 200, 300, 400.
-I was on a 800 mile voyage.
+I was on an 800-mile voyage.
 Deep green sea, chock full of life.
-The deep blue Pacific is dead, a desert, no life.
-The upwelling waters on the North Coast Pacific are full of nutrients, and blooming life keeps them green.
+The deep blue Central and South Pacific is dead, a desert, little life.
+The upwelling waters on the North Coast Pacific are full of nutrients.
+Blooming life keeps them green.

 At some point in there, the radio started talking about increasing winds.
 And then at some point in there, I was in the area of increasing winds.
 I went to reef the mainsail, to reduce the sail area.
 To do that I needed to lower it down, gather up the bottom of the sail, and tie it up.
 Then I could continue to sail, with less sail area.